Research Projects

 The project investigates the effects of child benefits in reducing drivers of poverty and inequality and in better equipping adolescents to make the transition from education to work, higher education or training.
 It also examines the impact of complementary investments in cash benefits and care services and whether combined investments are more effective than investments in one or the other.
 This was done through a global literature review, that considered the influence of global trends such as climate crisis, demographic change, and technological change.
 Luxembourg Income Study data on poverty and child poverty rates, the Gini index, and the social security coverage of workers, were analysed for countries with reliable datasets for the period 2012-2022.

-This research was done for ILO to inform their World Social Protection Report 2024-2026.
-The project runs from November 2023 to January 2024.
+This research was done to inform their World Social Protection Report 2024-2026.

 The Impact of Social Protection and Child Benefits in Reducing Drivers of Poverty and Inequality